"Dynamical" interactions and gauge invariance: The Poincar e group

 is commutative, i.e.\

 Using Eq.~(\ref{eq01}) we obtain

 Notice that the covariance of the transformation embodies only the property of equivalence of reference systems.
-The covariant operator $\OO$ is invariant under the transformation~(\ref{eq01}) if in addition $\tau(\Lambda)\OO=\OO$.
-As a consequence we obtain
+The covariant operator $\OO$ is invariant under the transformation~(\ref{eq01}) if in addition $\OO\tau(\Lambda)=\tau(\Lambda)\OO$.
+As a consequence we obtain the commutative diagram